dddrrreee/cs240lx-20spr/labs/README.md

     version of Ken Thompson's evil compiler
     hack that we described in his Turing award lecture.

-  - Ptrace: you'll use ptrace to make a simple system call fault injector.

 ---------------------------------------------------------------------
 ### Part 2: Devices